 TGbe editor: Please change the below paragraphs as follows:

-A VHT MU PPDU, S1G MU PPDU and HE MU PPDU do not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is not an HE TB PPDU.
-An HE MU PPDU can carry more than one A-MPDU each of which contains one or more MPDUs soliciting an immediate response if the immediate response is carried in an HE TB PPDU.
+A VHT MU PPDU, S1G MU PPDU(#4295), HE MU PPDU, and EHT MU PPDU do not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is not an HE TB PPDU (#4295)and is not an EHT TB PPDU.
+An HE MU PPDU (#4295)and an EHT MU PPDU can carry more than one A-MPDU each of which contains one or more MPDUs soliciting an immediate response if the immediate response is carried in an HE TB PPDU (#4295)or an EHT TB PPDU.

 NOTE 3—The TIDs present in a data enabled A-MPDU context are also constrained by the channel access rules (for a TXOP holder; see 10.23.2 (HCF contention based channel access (EDCA)) and 10.23.3 (HCF controlled channel access (HCCA))), the TXOP responder rules (see 26.6 (A-MPDU operation in an HE PPDU), and 26.5.2 (UL MU operation)) and the RD response rules (for an RD responder, see 10.29.4 (Rules for RD responder)).
 This is not shown in these tables.

 NOTE 4—If a STA supports A-MSDUs of 7935 octets (indicated by the Maximum A-MSDU Length field in the HT Capabilities element), A-MSDUs transmitted by that STA within an A-MPDU carried in a PPDU with FORMAT HT_MF or HT_GF are constrained so that the length of the QoS Data frame carrying the A-MSDU is no more than 4095 octets.
-The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE or DMG PPDUs.
+The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE(#4295), EHT or DMG PPDUs.
 The use of A-MSDU within A-MPDU might be further constrained as described in 9.4.1.13 (Block Ack Parameter Set field) through the operation of the A-MSDU Supported field.

 TGbe editor: Please change Table 9-533 (A-MPDU contents in the control response context) as follows: